nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 3.3.2 Remove reminder for non-recurring events: `rmReminder`

-Remove a reminder for a dated event from your schedule.
-You'll never be reminded about it again!
+Removes a reminder for a dated event from your schedule.
+You may find this command great when you accidentally set a reminder, or decided that it's not that important!

 Format: `rmReminder EVENT_NAME`
 - Remove reminder for an event titled `EVENT_NAME` in your schedule.